timxiao1203/BlackOptionModel/README.md

 The matured payoffs is paid at a settlement time T' which is greater than or equal to T .
 Under the Black-Scholes framework, the key assumption is that, in the risk-neutral measure with respect to the zero bond price matured at T' , T is log-normally distributed with a single parameter X σ , the volatility of the underlying rate X .

 Black’s vanilla option pricing model can be applied to pricing a variety of instruments including caps/floors, European swaptions, bond options, bond futures options and IR futures options.
 In the case of caps/floors and European swaptions1, X is the forward term rate and forward swap rate, respectively.
-For European bond options, the rate X represents the bond price.
+For European bond options, the rate X represents the bond price (see https://finpricing.com/lib/FiBond.html).
 For European bond futures options and European IR futures options, X stands for bond futures price and Euro-Dollar futures price, respectively.

 In the Black’s model, the fair price for the vanilla European call option as above is computed where F0 is a current expectation of the underlying rate X at maturity, r is the risk-free interest rate, N(⋅) denotes the cumulative distribution function (cdf) for a standard normal random variable and